 The thermal baths of San Casciano dei Bagni

-There are many hot springs in the area of San Casciano dei Bagni, more than 40!
-Known for their many therapeutic properties the thermal waters in the area are accessible both through equipped facilities and using free-access pools.
+The numerous thermal springs in the area of San Casciano dei Bagni are certainly the main tourist attraction of the area.
+Known since ancient times for their numerous therapeutic properties, the baths of San Casciano are accessible both through equipped facilities and through free access pools.

 How to get to San Casciano dei Bagni

 San Casciano dei Bagni is located at a distance of about 100 kilometers from Siena, 140 from Florence and 160 from Rome.
 The village is quite isolated so it is better to go by car.